Tier 1 NexGen LMSs are already here. What will tier 2 look like?

 - Advanced video management

-A video editor, with a possible addition of overlays which can be anything from hotspots, to assessments to even changing the video to 360 (achieved via stitching – which would be more advanced than a basic editor would contain).
+This includes a video editor with a possible addition of overlays, which include anything from hotspots to assessments to even changing the video to 360 (achieved via stitching – which would be more advanced than from a basic editor).

-Screen and web cam recording built within the system is a must and should be able to be used on a mobile device.
+Screen and web cam recording built into the system is a must and should work on a mobile device.

 The ability to upload video direct to the learner’s social profile is another function (with admin options of accept/decline).